 Originally designed in the 1920s by Charles “Chuck” Taylor as a basketball shoe, the All Star has stood the test of time as a style icon.
 They offer simplicity, comfort and an effortless cool.
 We’ve worn them to the beach, around town, to 5-star hotel restaurants, museums and temples, from 40°C in Bangkok, to -10°C in New York.
 Almost everywhere.

 As an all-rounder there are limitations.
-The canvas upper is not waterproof and the innersole is completely flat, so some people may find the lack of support uncomfortable for all day city trekking.
-What’s more, they are certainly not to be recommended for hiking or walking in rough terrain.
+The canvas upper is not waterproof and the innersole is completely flat, so some people may find the lack of support uncomfortable for

 - Timeless style